anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-20-Extreme-Gradient-Boosting-with-XGBoost-Part-2.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.3.2-Visualizing-individual-XGBoost-trees">2.3.2 Visualizing individual XGBoost trees<a class="anchor-link" href="#2.3.2-Visualizing-individual-XGBoost-trees"> </a></h3><p>Now that you've used XGBoost to both build and evaluate regression as well as classification models, you should get a handle on how to visually explore your models.
+<h3 id="Visualizing-individual-XGBoost-trees">Visualizing individual XGBoost trees<a class="anchor-link" href="#Visualizing-individual-XGBoost-trees"> </a></h3><p>Now that you've used XGBoost to both build and evaluate regression as well as classification models, you should get a handle on how to visually explore your models.
 Here, you will visualize individual trees from the fully boosted model that XGBoost creates using the entire housing dataset.<br>
 <br/></p>
 <p>XGBoost has a <code>plot_tree()</code> function that makes this type of visualization easy.
 Once you train a model using the XGBoost learning API, you can pass it to the <code>plot_tree()</code> function along with the number of trees you want to plot using the num_trees argument.</p>